Kozphy/go_learn/basic_go/database/sqlx/sqlx.md

 `DB.Connx` returns an `sqlx.Conn`, which is an `sql.Conn`-alike consistent with sqlx's wrapping of other types.

 `BindDriver` allows users to control the bindvars that sqlx will use for drivers, and add new drivers at runtime.

+## Connecting to your Database

+A **DB** instance is not a connection, but an abstraction representing a Database.

+It maintains a `connection pool` internally, and will attempt to connect when a connection is first needed.

+In some situation

+## The Connection Pool

+`Statement preparation` and `query execution` require a connection, and the DB object will manage a pool of them so that **it can be safely used for concurrent querying**.

+There are two ways to control the size of the connection pool as of Go 1.2:

+- **DB.SetMaxIdleConns(n int)**
+- **DB.SetMaxOpenConns(n int)**

+**By default, the pool grows unbounded**, and connections will be created whenever there isn't a free connection available in the pool.

+You can use **DB.SetMaxOpenConns** to set the **maximum size of the pool**.